 The wearable is waterproof and the wristband portion comes in a variety of designs.
 You can purchase disposable silicone wristbands, as well as Velcro or terry cloth wristbands for regular use.

 Just like other Bluetooth trackers, the range for the device limited at 40 feet indoors and 80-120 feet outdoors.
 It's not on the same level as GPS trackers but if you're shopping on a budget, the Buddy isn't a bad choice.

-The PocketFinder uses GSM and GPS, and while it's not the flashiest device, it's rugged and won't break easily making it the perfect little stowaway to keep track of your kid.
+The PocketFinder uses GSM and GPS, and while it looks like a key fob for your car, it's rugged and won't break easily, making it the perfect little stowaway to keep track of your kid.